 Chapulines or grasshopper-like insects are prized for their protein and flavor.
 Their sizes vary from as small as a grain of rice to as large as a cricket.
 Relatively inexpensive, they are easily accessible and can be boiled, fried, or toasted to be eaten as a snack, added to tacos, or eaten as a side while sipping on mezcal.
 Chapulines can easily be found served in bars or cantinas.

-Escamoles or ant eggs appear to look like risotto.
+Escamoles are ant eggs that looked like a prepared risotto.
 The larvae of this species can only be found in underground nests.
 It is considered a true delicacy as it is difficult to harvest and is only available a short season during the year.
 Often known as Mexican Caviar, it is a common part of the ancient Mexican diet.
 Escamoles can be fried, wrapped in tortillas, mixed with eggs, added into stews, or eaten as a snack while sipping on mezcal.

 Some of the other brands of mezcal that include worms in the bottle are El Recuerdo, Patrón, Beneva, Agave de Cortes, El Senorio Reposado, Monte Alban Mezcal Con Gusano, and Wahaka Reposado Con Gusano.